Doxify/Saphmerce/README.md

 `"name" can be as long or as short as you want, no limitations.`

+### Sell All Stick
+Sell all sticks allow players to right click a chest and sell all the items that are for sale in that chest.

+`/shopAdmin givesellallstick "player"`

 ### Admin GUI
 The admin gui can be enabled by SHIFT clicking any item.
 All ops and players who have "saphmerce.admin" will be able to use this feature.